ElzaJose/TDK-RDKServiceDocs/AuthService.md

 }
 ```

-<a name="method.SetSessionToken"></a>
+<a name="method.setsessiontoken"></a>
 ## SetSessionToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the session token.
 It takes in several parameters including status, token, expiration time, client ID, and message ID.
-Upon successful execution, it triggers the SessionTokenChanged event.
+Once the session token is set, it triggers the SessionTokenChanged event.

 ### Parameters